reactivemarbles/DynamicData/README.md

 ```
 Oh and I forgot to say, ```TradeProxy``` is disposable and DisposeMany() ensures items are disposed when no longer part of the stream.

 This example produces a stream which is grouped by status.
 If an item's changes status it will be moved to the new group and when a group has no items the group will automatically be removed.
-When a group is emptied it is removed.
+When a group has no data, it is removed.
 ```csharp
 var myoperation = mySource.Connect()
             .Group(trade=>trade.Status) //This is different frm Rx GroupBy